 Open: daily 8am – dusk.
 If you plan to visit August – October, it’s worth checking the website for closures due to lambing.
 As it’s a working farm, much of the park is closed during lambing season although the main tracks stay open.
 The website should tell you which parts are open and which are shut.

-No dogs allowed in the whole area (including in cars) as this is a working farm.
+No dogs allowed in the whole area (including being left in cars) as this is a working farm.